 The only definitive diagnosis is made during surgery.
 The advised procedure for diagnosing and treating endometriosis is laparoscopy.
 It is a minimally invasive procedure, usually performed under general anesthesia.
 Patients are normally discharged within 24 hours of surgery.

 While there is no cure for endometriosis, medications and/or hormonal therapies may be recommended to control the pain or prevent further endometrial implants from developing.
 Surgery can also be an option for women with severe pain, infertility or impaired function of the bladder, uterus or intestines.
 Exactly which treatment option is recommended will depend on the patient’s age, the severity of symptoms and the patient’s intentions for pregnancy.
+Some treatment options include:

 To learn more about endometriosis, or to find out if you are a candidate for the treatment of this condition, contact a representative at Nezhat Medical Center in Atlanta and request an in-office consultation with Dr. Ceana Nezhat.